 It’s available in many Indian and foreign languages, including English, German, Spanish, French, Italian, and Japanese.

 If you don’t like to spend the pricey entry fee or battle the traffic, you can get a splendid vista of the Taj from over the riverbank, and it is perfect for the evening.

 One such site there is Mehtab Bagh, a 25-acre park complex directly opposite the mausoleum.
 The entry fee is ₹250 for foreign nationals and ₹20 for locals, and it’s open until sunset.

 There is also a lesser-known abandoned watchtower over a sandy area on the monument’s eastern side.
-It’s a perfect place for a magnificent sunset vista of the Taj.
+It’s a perfect place for a magnificent sunset visit to the Taj Mahal.
 Pay the official ₹50 to enter.